-Best Disney Rides for autism
+Best Disney Rides for Families with Autism & Small Children

 Because children with Autism Spectrum Disorder, Attention Deficit Hyperactivity Disorder (ADD or ADHD), or Sensory Processing issues may become uniquely overwhelmed.
-Each child is invariably different with personal tolerance for wait times, ride conditions, and stimulus threshold.
+Each child is invariably different from personal tolerance for wait times, ride conditions, and stimulus threshold.

-10. Phineas & Ferb: Agent P’s World Showcase Adventure
+10. Ducktales World Showcase Adventure

 - China Pavilion

 - Italy Pavilion

 - United Kingdom Pavilion